 Rob for their pride, and for their pleasure kill;

 Law, that can void great Nature's defendendo,

 Indict by spleen, and prove by innuendo;

 Law, that of fools and cowards can make martyrs,

 "He that would hang his dog gives out first that he is mad."
 Old saying (by 1530).

-"Logic is the prisoner of definition."
+"Logic is the prisoner of definition; and definition is at the mercy of individual perception."
 Brent C. Dickerson, writer.

 "The liar's punishment is not in the least that he is not believed, but that he cannot believe anyone else."
 George Bernard Shaw.

 "He that follows truth too near the heels shall have dust thrown in his face."
 Old saying (by 1651).